Luke-Phillips/PhiTemplater-VSCodeExtension/README.md

 # Phi Templater

 Create re-usable templates to easily generate files and folders in your projects.
 Supports the use of variables in the file body or file name for dynamic templates.
+This project was inspired by [squirt-cli](https://github.com/drock07/squirt-cli) and is an attempt to make a similar tool cooked right into VS Code.
+The goal is to save time and increase consistency across teams.

 ## How to